nicokempe/novatec-vsp/README.md

-# novatec-vsp
-🏫 Vacational School Presentation of the Novatec Consulting GmbH
+#  Vacational School Presentation of the Novatec